django-oscar/django-oscar-docdata/README.rst

 -----------------------------

 Please view the `sandbox application`_ how to integrate the application.
-This includes the project-specific desisions such as:
+This includes the project-specific decisions such as:

 * How to create payment events.
+* How to create a custom facade class
 * Which fields to map to the "house number" field. (e.g. ``line2``, ``line3`` or a custom field).
 * Whether to cancel an order when the customer aborted the payment.
 * When to submit confirmation emails.